How to Get to Amorgos Island in Greece

 Blue Star Ferries

-A Blue Star Naxos ferry leaves Piraeus on Wednesday, May 8th at 6:45 am.
-This makes three stops and arrives at Amorgos (Aegiali) at 2:30 pm.
+A Blue Star Naxos ferry leaves Piraeus on Wednesday, May 8th at 07:25.
+However, this ferry only sails to Naxos, where it arrives at 12:40.
 Ticket prices start at 36 Euros for economy seating.
 Tickets can be booked online.
 If you need assistance, please let us know.